 - Lost Colony: The colonists that settled Moab III were supposed to end up in the Alpha Centauri system, but fell through a wormhole that landed them in an uninhabited system on the Klingon border 150 years earlier than they left.
 With their ship too damaged to continue, they eked out a living on a Death World in the habitable zone for a few hundred years until the Federation found them.

 - Mole in Charge: Fleet Admiral Jorel Quinn, the head of Starfleet, is an Undine infiltrator who replaced the real Quinn.
-(This was a somewhat common WMG for the game before it was jossed in the mission "Surface Tension".)
 As such, he is in a position to do serious harm to the Federation, and does so repeatedly, starting with signing off on the plan to forcibly resettle Klingon-border colonies and keeping Admiral Menninger in charge of the local Starfleet forces long after he should have been sacked.
 His Dragon is Rear Admiral David Huntington, who is a human Masters cultist and recurring villain.
 There are various other Undine infiltrators in high positions as well.

 - Most Writers Are Human: Deconstructed.
 The overabundance of humans from Earth in canon Starfleet is attributed to a cultural dominance of Earthlings in the Federation writ large.
 This leads to resentment towards Earthlings by many groups in the Federation.
 It also leads to such things as Sandra Pickens, a colonial-born Starfleet captain with a very thick (Appalachian-based) accent, being repeatedly passed over for promotion when her very real skills would normally warrant it.

 - Off the Rails: While small divergences from STO-canon are present throughout (especially the expanded passage of time), the big point of diversion happens in approximately 2409-2410 when an armistice is inked between the Federation and the Empire well before the discovery of the Dyson Spheres.
 At time of writing, Cryptic had not significantly advanced the game chronology for several years due to lack of funding, leading to this fanficverse overtaking the series.